 Yes, Adobe Media Server can be used to enable rich video chat applications with Flash Player 10.1 on devices that support camera and microphone.
 You can build apps to enable communication with desktop players or integrated communication solutions.
 Video chat is enabled with the multidirectional RTMP or the new peer-assisted networking protocol, RTMFP.

 What protocols support communication?

-Communication protocols supported with Adobe Media Server include RTMP, RTMFP, and SIP.
-For SIP communication, you will need to install the add-on Adobe Media Gateway.
+Communication protocols supported with Adobe Media Server include RTMP, RTMFP and SIP.
+For SIP communication, you will need to instal the add-on Adobe Media Gateway.

 Can I stream video from the same server as my interactive application?

-Yes, Adobe Media Server supports both simple streaming and custom interactive applications over multiple protocols simultaneously.
+Yes, Adobe Media Server supports both simple streaming and customised interactive applications over multiple protocols simultaneously.

 What do I need to know to build interactive applications?

-If you program for Adobe Flash Professional or Adobe Flash Builder® software and know ActionScript 1.0, 2.0, or 3.0, getting started with Adobe Media Server is easy.
-You'll use some additional communication classes utilized in both client-side and server-side code in your interactive applications.
+If you program for Adobe Flash Professional or Adobe Flash Builder® software and know ActionScript 1.0, 2.0 or 3.0, getting started with Adobe Media Server is easy.
+You'll use some additional communication classes utilised in both client-side and server-side code in your interactive applications.
 Explore an extensive list of helpful articles and documentation on the resources page.